|

 included for Radio Field Strength Surveying, TV Field Strength Surveying and

 portable radio communications.
 Alec Clark's company, Clark Masts Limited, performed practically ever manufacturing operation itself in-house.
 Fabrication, casting, precision machining, canvas sewing, plastic and rubber mouldings, anodising and plating, painting, printing, publishing and even the manufacture of packing cases were all in-house operations.
 Australian users first saw these unique portable masts in the early 1960's courtesy of a antenna manufacturing company called Belling-Lee and the foresight of a gentleman working for them at the time, Frank Welsh.
 Frank went on, with others, to form his own company, Scalar Industries, in the late 1960's and brought the Clark Masts agency with him.
-Following Frank Welsh's retirement from Scalar in the mid 1980's GFS Electronics took on the Australian distributorship and continue to market Clark Masts in the Australia Asia-Pacific region today.
-Illustrated in this web page, for historical purposes, is the Surveyor Field Mounted Mast page from Clark Masts early 1970's catalogue.
+Following Frank Welsh's retirement from Scalar in the mid 1980's GFS Electronics took on the Australian distributorship and continued to market Clark Masts in the Australia Asia-Pacific region until the company was closed in 2011.
+In 2012 a new company, started by Greg Whiter, who was previously Managing Director of GFS Electronics took over the Australian distributorship of Clark Masts.
+That new company is Portable Masts Australia Pty Ltd. Illustrated in this web page, for historical purposes, is the Surveyor Field Mounted Mast page from Clark Masts early 1970's catalogue.
 The Surveyor Field Mounted mast is still available today and can be seen here. |

 |